The day after Thanksgiving is a tale well calculated to keep you in suspense, as the old radio show tagline goes.

 Thankful for Black Friday

 Everyone’s subjective value is different.
 You might appreciate 4K televisions and blu-rays, but your neighbor may find greater worth in bourbon and murder mysteries.
 However, you both share the luxury of not having to hunt for water and toilet paper like they do in other regions of the globe.
-Before you scoff at those 123 perturbed shoppers fighting for a discounted lamp at 5 a.m., remember that it is much better to squabble over an available luxury than a scarce necessity.We value your comments!
-Please weigh in on our comment section below.
+Before you scoff at those 123 perturbed shoppers fighting for a discounted lamp at 5 a.m., remember that it is much better to squabble over an available luxury than a scarce necessity.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com